Child Passenger Safety Outreach

-Our Safe Travel For Kids!!™ outreach initiative motors on for a 12th year!
-Inspired by our relationship with Cincinnati Children’s Comprehensive Children’s Injury Center (CCIC), GCADA celebrates National Child Passenger Safety Month each September by creating awareness for the best strategies to keep your children safe on the road as well as tips for the correct use of child restraint systems.
+Our Safe Travel For Kids!!™ outreach initiative motors on for a 16th year!
+Inspired by our relationship with Cincinnati Children’s Comprehensive Children’s Injury Center (CCIC), GCADA celebrates National Child Passenger Safety Month each September by creating awareness for the best strategies for keeping children safe on the road as well as tips for the correct use of child restraint systems.

 CREATE AN EMERGENCY CONTACT STICKER FOR YOUR CHILD’S SAFETY SEAT FOR EXTRA PROTECTION